mwouts/jupytext/README.md

 ## Jupytext's releases and backward compatibility

 Jupytext will continue to evolve as we collect more feedback, and discover more ways to represent notebooks as text files.
 When a new release of Jupytext comes out, we make our best to ensure that it will not break your notebooks.

-To this aim, all the Jupytext formats have a version number, which is stored in the text representations of the notebooks.
-Jupytext will open any text notebook, but not paired notebooks for which the text file has either a deprecated format, or a format that is more recent than the one known to Jupytext.
-If you find yourself in that situation, you have to choose between:
-- updating Jupytext
-- deleting either the `.ipynb`, or its paired text representation.
+Format changes will not happen often, and we try hard not to introduce breaking changes.

+Jupytext tests the version format for paired notebook only.
+If the format version of the text representation is not the current one, Jupytext will refuse to open the paired notebook.
+You may want to update Jupytext if the format version of the file is newer than the one available in the installed Jupytext.
+Otherwise, you will have to choose between deleting (or renaming) either the `.ipynb`, or its paired text representation.
 Keep the one that is up-to-date, re-open your notebook, and Jupytext will regenerate the other file.

-Format changes will not happen often, and we try hard not to introduce breaking changes.
-For instance, the last change to the `light` format was the support of cell metadata for all cell types.
-We incremented the format version to 1.3, while preserving the ability to read `light` files from versions 1.1 and 1.2, thus avoiding any impact on the users.

-Finally, notice that people who use Jupytext to collaborate on notebooks should update Jupytext simultaneously.
+Finally, note that people who use Jupytext to collaborate on notebooks should update Jupytext simultaneously.

 ## I like this, how can I contribute?